zigdi3/zigdi3/README.md

-### What's Up, I'm Diego 👋
+### What's Up, My name is Diego 👋

-I'm Internet System Associate Former.
+I'm Internet System Associate.
 Like cats, cyborgs,  javascript and much passion for tech's ambient.

 Enjoy the process than arrive on the final destiny.
-Always we can to learn more each others.
+We always can to learn more each others.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=zigdi3&show_icons=true&locale=en)](https://github.com/anuraghazra/github-readme-stats)